Cut off: Britain hit with travel bans over new virus strain

 “Shoppers should not panic buy,” said Kevin Green, director of marketing and communications.
 “If freight gets moving again today, then the overall impact on fresh produce arriving to supermarkets should be fairly minimal.”

-Associated Press writers Frank Jordans in Berlin, Thomas Adamson in Paris and Lorne Cook in Brussels contributed to this report.
+Associated Press writers Frank Jordans and Geir Moulson in Berlin, Thomas Adamson in Paris and Lorne Cook in Brussels contributed to this report.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.